Simples companies can gain two months to settle debts

 The vetoed project would benefit 16 million micro and small companies and individual micro-entrepreneurs.
 The renegotiation of active debt will cover a smaller audience: 1.8 million taxpayers, of which 1.64 are micro and small companies and 160 thousand are MEI.

-Created in 2007, Simples Nacional is a special tax regime that includes the payment of six federal taxes, in addition to the Tax on the Circulation of Goods and Services (ICMS), levied by states and the Federal District, and the Tax on Services (ISS) , collected by the municipalities.
+Created in 2007, Simples Nacional is a special tax regime that includes the payment of six federal taxes, in addition to the ICMS (Tax on the Circulation of Goods and Services), levied by states and the Federal District, and the ISS (Imposto Sobre Serviços). , collected by the municipalities.
 Instead of paying a rate for each tax, micro and small entrepreneurs collect, in a single guide, a percentage of the revenue that is transferred to the three levels of government.
 Only companies that earn up to R$ 4.8 million per year can opt for the regime.